Taiwanese fried chicken: Origins

-Popularity in Hong Kong

-Hong Kong and Taiwan have close ties and people travel a lot between the two, hence the products have long been well known among Hong Kong people.
-This means that Hong Kong is a big market for Taiwanese food.
-For this reason, it is crucial to bring Hong Kong customers the authentic Taiwanese fried chicken, with high-quality ingredients.
-There are some famous brands selling Taiwanese food in Hong Kong, such as the Hot Star Large Fried Chicken and Ji Guang.
-In 2016, the Hot Star Large Fried Chicken had the largest market share of this industry, with 15 branches.

 Traditional preparation

-In general, only diced chicken leg or thigh meat is used and is marinated in soy sauce, sugar, garlic spread, rice wine, five-spice powder and spices powder for at least an hour.
+In general, only diced chicken leg or thigh meat is used, which is marinated in soy sauce, sugar, garlic spread, rice wine, five-spice powder and other spices for at least an hour.
 After marinating, chicken is dipped in beaten egg and then dredged in flour or sweet potato starch.
-Oil needs to be heated to 180 degrees (C) and when the oil is hot, the chicken can be added.
-It is deep fried until the surface color turns soft yellow and then it is ready to serve.
+The chicken pieces are deep-fried until the surface color turns soft yellow.
 Traditionally, after the chicken is fried, more pepper is added before eating.

-In America
+Popularity

+Hong Kong

+Hong Kong and Taiwan have close ties and people travel a lot between the two, hence the products have long been well known among Hong Kongers, resulting in the country being a major market for the chicken.
+For this reason, many strive to serve Hong Kong customers authentic Taiwanese fried chicken using high-quality ingredients.
+There are some famous brands selling Taiwanese food in Hong Kong, such as Hot Star Large Fried Chicken.
+Ji Guang opened its first store in Hong Kong as part of an Asia expansion plan.
+In 2016, Hot Star Large Fried Chicken had the largest market share of this industry, with 15 branches.

+United States

-Taiwanese fried chicken is popular in the United States.
+Taiwanese fried chicken, and Taiwanese cuisine in general, has grown increasingly popular in the United States.